17 Fast Acting Home Remedies for Flies that Effectively Repel Flies

 How to Get Rid of Flies Naturally

-Choosing to use any of the home remedies for flies listed below will not only kill and/or repel flies, but they will do so without the use of harsh chemicals or the need for an exterminator.
+Choosing to use any of the home remedies listed below will not only kill and/or repel flies, but they will do so without the use of harsh chemicals or the need for an exterminator.

 1. Planting Basil